Cosmodude/Obs_Astronomy_Lab/Report.md

     - Changed between: B,I,R,V filters manually and run script for each to callibrate them separately
     - Got a new folder with calibrated images

-Created my own scripts (helpful_scripts.py) including useful functions for alligning images for each filter
+Created my own scripts (helpful_scripts.py) including useful functions for aligning images and stacking them for each filter

+DAO Starfinder gives 1692 stars for